 About the building

 The world-class Charles W. Stockey Centre for the Performing Arts sits on a 1.5 ha (3.5 acres) site.
-Construction began in the spring of 2002 and the official grand opening took place in July 2003.
+Construction began in the spring of 2002 and the official grand opening took place on July 18 2003.
 The 12.4 million, 2,500 m square (27,000 ft square) Stockey Centre houses a 400 seat acoustically sound Festival Performance Hall to serve as the new home of the world-renowned chamber music festival and an interactive hockey museum celebrating many Northern Ontario sports heroes.

 Part of the Centre is the hockey museum, featuring Bobby Orr, a native of Parry Sound.
 The Orr’s have loaned a large assortment of memorabilia for display in the new facility.
 The Bobby Orr Hall of Fame also celebrates the achievements of these athletes using the latest, interactive technologies.